Shami leads rout, India pummel Bangladesh inside three days

 Spinner Ravichandran Ashwin claimed 3-42 but it was Shami and his pace colleagues who inflicted telling blows that Bangladesh could never recover from.

-Earlier, India's massive 343-run first innings lead convinced captain Virat Kohli to declare on their overnight score at Indore's Holkar Cricket Stadium.
+Earlier, India's massive 343-run first innings lead convinced Kohli to declare on their overnight score at Indore's Holkar Cricket Stadium.

 Kohli wanted his quick bowlers to exploit the early morning conditions and it proved a smart decision as Bangladesh lost both their openers inside seven overs.